ananeridev/jnation-demo-gc-tests/README.md

-# jnation-demo-gc-tests - in construiction
+# jnation-demo-gc-tests - in construction

 Demo using for the talk in JNation for testing Gargabe Collector during application